 Delete the result that is of the overlapping areas.
 In this case the black clouds layer.

 Repeat for all remaining layers.
-1. Selecting the black back piece with a different colored layer and then 2.
-Slicing.
+1. Select the black back piece with a different colored layer and then 2.
+Slice.

 You will be left with what looks like your original design.